-Minimum Horizontal Clearance to Bridge Piers and Abutments:
+Minimum Horizontal Clearance to Bridge Piers and Abutments: Rural and Urban Flush Shoulders: Outside the clear zone.

-16' from the edge of the travel lane.
+Urban Curb or Curb and Gutter: 16' from the edge of the travel lane.

-Table 25.4.14.8 Horizontal Clearance to Railroad Grade Crossing Traffic Control Devices
+Table 25.4.14.8Horizontal Clearance to Railroad Grade Crossing Traffic Control Devices